Ama-b/Microsoft-leap/sample.md

 ### CERTIFICATIONS AND TRAININGS
 * Jobberman									2020
 Soft Skills Training
-* Google 2020									2020
+* Google 									2020
 Fundamentals of Digital marketing
 * Codecademy 									2020
 Data science career path
 Excel for business
 Python for data science
 Power BI for beginners
-* LinkedIn learning
+* LinkedIn learning 2020
 Data analyst

 ### SKILLS

 * Good knowledge of data analytics tools for business and arranging data properly for visualization.
-* Excellent analytical, negotiating, influencing, interpersonal and communication skills both written & verbally as well as work effectively under pressure & to meet deadlines
+* Excellent analytical, negotiating, influencing, interpersonal and communication skills both written & verbally as well as work effectively under pressure & to meet deadlines.
 * Good knowledge in designing new and engaging content develop communication & customer engagement strategies, including contests and giveaways, to enhance brand-awareness.
 * Active listener both within a team and to superiors.
 * Good team player.
 * Proficient use of Microsoft Office Suite.
-* Critical thinking and problem solving skills
+* Critical thinking and problem solving skills.
 * High digital literacy.
 * Emotional intelligence and soft skills.